 The Seasonal Worker Incentives is a two-year trial for job seekers to participate in seasonal work without affecting their income support payments

-The Seasonal Worker Programme contributes to the economic development of nine participating Pacific Island countries and Timor-Leste, by providing access to work opportunities in the Australian agriculture sector, accommodation sector and tourism sector (in the Northern Australia tourism pilot).
+The Seasonal Worker Programme contributes to the economic development of nine participating Pacific Island countries and Timor-Leste, by providing access to work opportunities in the Australian agriculture sector, accommodation sector in selected locations and tourism sector (the Northern...

 The Sharing Better Practice pages provide information and resources on better practice in employment and employment services for providers, employers and industry.